Sarthak-Sethi28/CaRaksha/README.md

 LCD Screen 📺 - Health info display
 GSM Module 📞 - SOS calls
 And more!
-💰 Estimated Cost: ~₹14,000 (including manufacturing)
+💰 Estimated Cost: ~₹14,000 INR (including manufacturing)

 🎯 Purpose
 Caraksha is all about saving lives by cutting down road accidents and keeping your loved ones safe.
 Plus, it doubles as a tool for infrastructure growth with real-time road data.
 Portable and versatile, it works in both new and old vehicles!

-🌐 Website: CaRaksha